bootdotdev/blog/content/jobs/learn-coding-fast.md

 If you don't yet have a coding job, it can be hard to learn collaboration skills that you will need out in the real world.
 99% of the time, coding isn't a thing you do alone, you have to learn to work with others on a team project.

-The best way I've found to get this experience when you're out on your own is to look for [open-source projects on Github](/open-source/contributing-to-open-source/) and Gitlab that interest you.
+The best way I've found to get this experience when you're out on your own is to look for [open-source projects on GitHub](/open-source/contributing-to-open-source/) and Gitlab that interest you.
 You can get to know the maintainers, fix open bug issues, and propose and work on new features.
 If you aren't working on open-source, you'll be at a huge disadvantage when it comes time to [compete for your first job](/jobs/getting-a-job-after-coding-bootcamp-is-hard/).

-_Tip: Employers will want to see your Github profile, make it impressive!_
+_Tip: Employers will want to see your GitHub profile, make it impressive!_

 ## 8. When you get stuck, sleep on it